Understanding Medicare Advantage Prescription Drug and Medicare Prescription Drug Plans

-All of Blue Shield's Medicare prescription drug plans include a formulary (drug list) that has been approved by the Centers for Medicare and Medicaid Services.
+All of Blue Shield's Medicare Advantage Prescription Drug and Medicare Prescription Drug Plans include a formulary (list of covered drugs) that have been approved by the Centers for Medicare and Medicaid Services.
 Please review the appropriate plan formulary to make sure it includes the prescription drugs you need before choosing a plan.
 If you cannot find your drug on our formulary, ask your doctor or other prescriber if there is a drug on our formulary that can be prescribed to treat your condition.
 Find out more about covered drugs in Blue Shield of California’s Formulary for Medicare Part D.

 Can I get prescription coverage from Medicare Part A and Part B?

 No. Medicare prescription drug coverage is not available directly from Medicare.
 Although you are able to have your premium deducted from your Social Security check, you must purchase Medicare prescription drug coverage from an insurance company or a private company, such as Blue Shield of California, that has been approved by Medicare to offer Part D prescription coverage.